-The relative darkness (or density) setting can be controlled by:
+The relative darkness (or density) setting can be controlled using:

-- The six-flash sequence in Feed Button Modes on page 85.
-This will overwrite any ZPL and EPL programmed darkness/density settings. - The Set Darkness (~SD) ZPL command (consult your ZPL Programming Guide). - The Density (D) EPL command (consult your EPL Programmer's Guide).
+- The six-flash sequence in FEED Button Modes on page 92.
+This will overwrite any ZPL and EPL programmed darkness/density settings. - The Set Darkness (~SD) ZPL command.
+See the ZPL Programming Guide. - The Density (D) EPL command.
+See the EPL Programming Guide.